 Once you load into the car, getting started is as easy as selecting the "upshift" button to put it into gear, and hitting the accelerator pedal.
 This car uses a sequential transmission and does not require a clutch input to shift in either direction.
-However the car's downshift protection will not allow you to downshift if it feels you are traveling too fast for the gear selected and would incur engine damage.
+However, the car's downshift protection will not allow you to downshift if you are traveling too fast for the gear selected and would incur engine damage.
 If that is the case, the gear change command will simply be ignored.

-Upshifting is recommended when the shift lights on the dashboard are fully illuminated in red.
-This is at approximately 7100rpm.
+Upshifting is recommended at the illumination of the last two yellow shift lights on the dashboard.
+This is at approximately 9000 rpm.